How do Schools use Education Perfect?

 - The rich data from these assessments can be used to inform placement decisions.

 For support with any of the above approaches, our international Teacher Consultants will be happy to help.
-All experienced international school teachers themselves, many have also held school leadership positions.
-Our TC help schools integrate EP effectively, offering schools FREE onboarding support and ongoing, personalised professional development and training sessions.
-Get in touch with out at email@example.com to find out more.
+They help schools integrate EP effectively by offering free onboarding support and personalized professional development.
+Get in touch with us at firstname.lastname@example.org.